The Dominican Republic has played a major part in the growth story that is the Latin American economy.

 Tourism is the country’s leading foreign exchange earner although agriculture, construction and mining all play an important part in keeping the country ticking over.

 And its strategic geographical location means its ports and airports offer easy access to the rest of the Caribbean, the US and Latin America.
+But current Covid-19 restrictions mean that travel is not permitted between the UK and Denmark, so it’s the safe way to stay in touch.

-So if you’re thinking of doing business in the Dominican you’ll need an east-to-use and reliable international conference call provider – so here’s how to set up a call in a few simple steps…
+If you’re thinking of doing business in the Dominican you’ll need an east-to-use and reliable international conference call provider – so here’s how to set up a call in a few simple steps…

 How to set up a conference call between the UK and the Dominican Republic